-- After the potential exchange student has filled out application 1 (YFU’s is used as an example), the exchange organizations chooses the students they think will fit with their program.
+- After the potential exchange student has filled out application 1 (YFU’s), the exchange organizations makes their choice.
+Rotary require better grades than the rest.

-- Application part 2 (once again YFU’s) if filled in by parent and student and signed.
-From a certain date, the parent has now handed over guardianship of the exchange student to the exchange company.
+- Application part 2 (YFU’s) if filled in by parent and student and signed.

 - Hold information meeting.